Safe Food Handling

 This app provides proper food storage information to help consumers maximize foods' freshness and quality, and is available as a website as well as a mobile application for Android and Apple devices.

-Provides links to Ask Karen (available 24 hours a day, 7 days a week) and other resources for food safety questions.
+Provides links to food safety experts (available 24 hours a day, 7 days a week) and other resources for food safety questions.
 The service is also available in Spanish.